Watermaker, Frequently asked questions

 Recently some suppliers have started to offer post-treatment of product water by increasing the pH value, for example with calcium carbonate.
 The system proposed here, with a chemical volume fraction amounting to just under 1 L in all system sizes, and with no way to regulate it, will not change the pH in any measurable way, and in any case is not necessary for yachting.

-If you should choose this type of “system”, the supplier should confirm the data related to the pH value to you in writing.
+If you should choose this type of “system”, the supplier should confirm the data related to the pH value to you.

-Fill the hardening filter with approx. 80% -90% calcium carbonate.
+Fill the hardening filter with calcium carbonate.
 (JURAPERLE JW / Calcite or similar)